Memory: Memory consolidation

+Glial cells have also an important role in memory formation, although how they do their work remains to be unveiled.

+Other mechanisms for memory consolidation can not be discarded.

 Multi-store model

 The multi-store model (also known as Atkinson–Shiffrin memory model) was first described in 1968 by Atkinson and Shiffrin.

 The multi-store model has been criticised for being too simplistic.
 For instance, long-term memory is believed to be actually made up of multiple subcomponents, such as episodic and procedural memory.
 It also proposes that rehearsal is the only mechanism by which information eventually reaches long-term storage, but evidence shows us capable of remembering things without rehearsal.

 The model also shows all the memory stores as being a single unit whereas research into this shows differently.
 For example, short-term memory can be broken up into different units such as visual information and acoustic information.
 In a study by Zlonoga and Gerber (1986), patient 'KF' demonstrated certain deviations from the Atkinson–Shiffrin model.
 Patient KF was brain damaged, displaying difficulties regarding short-term memory.
-Recognition of sounds such as spoken numbers, letters, words and easily identifiable noises (such as doorbells and cats meowing) were all impacted.
+Recognition of sounds such as spoken numbers, letters, words, and easily identifiable noises (such as doorbells and cats meowing) were all impacted.
 Visual short-term memory was unaffected, suggesting a dichotomy between visual and audial memory.